 Next, activate the Publicize feature …

-(Jetpack plugin – Publicize feature)
+(Jetpack plugin – Publicize)

-(Share your posts automatically on several social accounts.)
+(Share your content on various social networks.)

-After all of the plugin and account settings have been configured, your content is ready for distribution.
+After all plugin and account settings have been configured, your content is ready for distribution.

-Now, whenever you publish new content, it will automatically get shared online to all of the accounts you have set up …
+Now, as soon as you publish new content, it will automatically get shared online to all of the accounts you have set up …

 CommentLuv